srajappa/telegraf/plugins/processors/dcos_metadata/README.md

  - `service_name` - the name of the service (mesos framework) which scheduled the task associated with this container

-Additionally, any task labels which are prefixed with `DCOS_METRICS_` are added to each metric as a tag.
-For example, the application configuration would have every metric associated with it decorated with a `FOO=bar` tag.
+Additionally, any task labels which are prefixed with strings included in the configurable whitelist of prefixes (`whitelist_prefix`) are added to each metric as a tag.
+For example, the application configuration would have every metric associated with it decorated with a `FOO=bar` tag if `whitelist_prefix` was configured to include `DCOS_METRICS_`.
+Any task labels that are included in the configurable whitelist (`whitelist`) are also added to each metric as a tag.

 ```
 {